edwardwawrzynek/scp/README.md

-The tools that scpc uses are located in `smallC`, which contains the compiler, and `assembler`, which contains an assembler (`scpasm`) and linker (`scplnk`) written in c, as well as an assembly optimizer (`scpopt`), binary to memory initialization file converter (`scpbintomif`), and a tool to fix inline assembly formatting in c files (`scpasmfix`).
-All of these are invoced through options in `scpc`.
+The tools that scpc uses are located in `smallC`, which contains the compiler, and `assembler`, which contains an assembler (`scpasm`) and linker (`scplnk`) written in c, as well as an assembly optimizer (`scpopt`), binary to memory initialization file converter (`scpbintomif`).
+All of these can be invoced through options in `scpc`.

 ## The Software